 #10: Feature Imagery Relevant To Your Brand

 Premier Homes, a home builder, uses another quick quip on their 404, but the real star of this hidden page is the beautiful entryway to one of their homes.

 Your website should be a complete, engaging experience for your users.
 You’re not just telling the story of your brand and how you can help your customers on your home and services pages, that narrative is woven throughout the site.
-So seemingly minor pages like 404s can’t be overlooked.
-You’ve seen our best 404 pages – how will you make users laugh with yours?
+So seemingly minor pages like the 404 page can’t be overlooked.
+You’ve seen our best 404 pages, how will you make users laugh with yours?